How to Set up SSH SOCKS Tunnel for Private Browsing

 To confirm the SSH tunnel is working properly, open

 google.com, and type “what is my ip”.
-The IP shown should be the IP address of your server.
+The IP shown in your browser should be the IP address of your server.